 Should I Feed My Horse Before Trailering?

+It’s commonly understood that a lack of forage for long periods of time can contribute to ulcer development in horses.
 To reduce your horse’s chances of developing gastric ulcers, feeding forage (but not grain) before a journey is a good idea as this will help to buffer acidity and also keep the equine GI tract moving.

-How Do You Relieve Stress in Horses?
+How Can I Relieve Stress in Horses During Transport?

-First, make sure your horse is familiarized with loading and unloading before expecting him to take a long ride in it and likewise, only use shipping boots or wraps if the horse is accustomed to them.
+Eliminating horse transportation altogether is obviously not reasonable or practical for most people, but there are proactive steps you can take to reduce stressful situations associated with hauling.
+First, make sure your horse is first familiarized with loading and unloading in the trailer before expecting him to take a long ride in it, and likewise, only use shipping boots or wraps if the horse is accustomed to them.

 Finally, to address changes in the gut microbiome which can occur as a result of horse transport stress, consider feeding an equine probiotic paste both several days before long transport, as well as a day or two afterward to help restore beneficial bacteria in the gut.